ibexa/documentation-developer/docs/getting_started/installing-on-mac-os-and-windows.md

 `DATABASE_URL=mysql://user:password@host:port/name`.

 Choose a [secret](http://symfony.com/doc/current/reference/configuration/framework.html#secret)
-and provide it in the `APP_SECRET` parameter in `.env`.
+and provide it in the `APP_SECRET` parameter in the `.env` file.
-It should be a random string, made up of up to 32 characters, numbers, and symbols.
+The secret should be a random string consisting of up to 32 characters, numbers, and symbols.
-This is used by Symfony when generating [CSRF tokens](https://symfony.com/doc/current/security/csrf.html), [encrypting cookies](http://symfony.com/doc/current/cookbook/security/remember_me.html), and for creating signed URIs when using [ESI (Edge Side Includes)](https://symfony.com/doc/current/http_cache/esi.html).
+This is used by Symfony for generating [CSRF tokens](https://symfony.com/doc/current/security/csrf.html), [encrypting cookies](http://symfony.com/doc/current/cookbook/security/remember_me.html), and creating signed URIs when using [ESI (Edge Side Includes)](https://symfony.com/doc/current/http_cache/esi.html).

 Alternatively, you can also change individual installation parameters in `.env`.